PrincetonUniversity/hpc_beginning_workshop/slurm/index.md

 program in question.
 It can then start processing a data frame, for example, at rows 0, 100, 200, 300, 400, etc. and stop iterating after 99 rows.
 Thus if these arrays run in parallel, you would complete 600 rows.

+## module load?

+You may have seen the `module load` commands in the previous scripts.
+Now that you've looked at some Slurm scripts the [tutorial on `modules`s](/slurm/modules/) will make much more sense.